-This verse has a lot of insight into God’s plan for how the church is to gather and what is to take place when it does.
+This verse gives a lot of insight into God’s plan for how the church is to gather and what is to take place when it does.

 “When you come together” – Paul is not describing a special gathering that takes place every once in a while.
 He is describing the typical, routine gathering of the church.

-“Everyone” – In this gathering there are not just a select few attempting to minister to everyone else.
+“Everyone” – In this gathering there aren’t just a select few attempting to minister to everyone else.
 Everyone is actively involved in ministering to one another.

 The ministry taking place is very diverse.
 Let’s look at just a couple: